Shashankss1205/CodeGraphContext/SECURITY.md

 ## 📌 Supported Versions

-We aim to keep `aitoolbox.software` up to date and secure.
+We aim to keep `CodeGraphContext` up to date and secure.
 Please see below for the versions we currently support with security updates.

 | Version | Supported          |
 |---------|--------------------|